How FCS Might Not Work

 FCS is so ambitious that in some cases, the technology does not yet exist to accomplish it.
 The revision – some would say failure – of the JTRS system is one example of a system that has exceeded our current ability to actually make it work.
 Advanced ballistic armor, robotic control systems, automated sensors and high-bandwidth networks are all potential problem areas.
 It is likely that some FCS systems will never be fully functional and that current units and technologies will be retrofitted and upgraded to fit into the plan.

-For lots more information about Future Combat Systems, the military and related topics, check out the links on the next page.
+For lots more information about Future Combat Systems, the military and related topics, check out the links below.